Influenza vaccine for children

 Key points about influenza vaccine for children

-• Tamariki are at risk of getting very sick from the flu, and of passing it on to their whānau.
+• Tamariki are at risk of getting very sick from the flu, and passing it on to their whānau.

 Print this page